President's Ambassador Program

 The Bluffton University President’s Ambassador Program is an extension of the university marketing office and will assist in recruiting prospective students, welcome and greet guests to campus, and engage with alumni and donors.
 This group of high-achieving students will be positive, enthusiastic and well-informed about Bluffton University and all its programs to best represent themselves and the university.
 This program touches students of the past, present and future.

-President’s Ambassadors will provide campus tours to prospective students and their families, sit on student panels at admissions events, greet and have conversation with special guests of the president and other cabinet members, and engage with alumni and donors at special events on and off campus.
+President’s Ambassadors will be trained in and available on a consistent basis to provide campus tours to prospective students and their families, sit on student panels at admissions events, greet and have conversation with special guests of the president and other cabinet members, and engage with alumni and donors at special events on and off campus.
 They can be called upon to participate and appear in print and digital materials for the university and be utilized in other various marketing tactics as needed, including presence on the university’s social media accounts.
-A minimum of 5 tours/events and 1 staff/training meeting per month must be completed.
+A minimum of 5 tours/events per month must be completed.
+Training meetings will happen as needed and attendance is required.

 President’s Ambassadors could be asked to attend events at President Wood’s home or at another off-campus location.
 At these events, students may serve as greeters, be asked to mingle and network with guests, or host a table.
 These events could happen on weekdays or weekends but will not include overnight commitments.
 These events could include community leaders, donors, alumni, and/or other distinguished guests of the President’s Office.

 All President's Ambassadors must have successfully completed one year at Bluffton University and earned a minimum 3.0 GPA with no disciplinary action taken while at Bluffton.
-These students must be currently enrolled in a minimum of 12 credit hours and commit to a one-year work agreement, including some availability over winter and summer breaks.
+These students must be currently enrolled in a minimum of 12 credit hours and commit to a one-year work agreement with the program, including some availability over winter and summer breaks.

 - Excellent interpersonal skills